-If you’ve once spilled liquid, water, coke etc., on your keyboard, and you find that your keyboard is not working straight, hop on board.
-Many Windows users are bugging over by this problem as well.
+If you’ve once spilled liquid on your keyboard, and you find that your keyboard is not working straight, hop on board.
+Many Windows users are bugging over this problem as well.

 In other cases, if you have been using your keyboard for a rather long time or that you often eat your snacks near it, the dust or food debris would make your keyboard sticky as well.
 In some rare cases, viruses infected or faulty installed keyboard driver could also be the culprit.